Ringmaster (film): Cast

+Production

+In March 1998, it was reported Jerry Springer had entered into a $2 million pay-or-play deal with producer Steve Stabler after The Jerry Springer Show became the first Talk show in ten years to beat The Oprah Winfrey Show in the ratings.
+Stabler held discussions with both Universal Pictures and MGM for financing and distribution deals.
+In July of that year, Neil Abramson had been slated to direct the film from a script by Jon Bernstein that would follow Springer playing a fictionalized version of himself interacting with two sets of guests who get on The Jerry Springer Show.
+Filming took place over the course of August.
+In October, Artisan Entertainment acquired distribution rights to the film.

+Release

+The film was released theatrically on November 25, 1998 before a home video release on March 23, 1999.

 Reception

-The film had a generally negative reception, with Rotten Tomatoes giving it a 21% rating (with an average rating of 3.2 out of 10).
+The film had a generally negative reception.
+The review aggregator website Rotten Tomatoes gave it a 21% approval rating, with an average rating of 3.8/10.
+The website's consensus reads, "A crude, idiotic mess of a film."
 The film won a Golden Raspberry Award for Worst New Star (Jerry Springer, tied with Joe Eszterhas for his small cameo in An Alan Smithee Film: Burn Hollywood Burn).
 The film was a box office bomb, grossing back less than half its budget.

 Soundtrack

 A soundtrack containing hip hop music was released on March 23, 1999 by Lil' Joe Records.
 It peaked at number 80 on the Top R&B/Hip-Hop Albums.

 The film also features the single Talk Show Shh! by Shae Jones which peaked at number 88 on the Billboard Hot 100.
 A music video for the song was made to promote the film and featured Springer.
 However, the song was not included on the soundtrack album.